ikunetwork/WhitePaper/README.md

 ### The `LIC[x]` `permissionlessLicense`

  The IKU architecture facilitates an ongoing real time auction market around R&D data through the `permissionlessLicense` protocol.
-The `permissionlessLicense` protocol allows for global trade of any dataset or IP, that has scarcity properties, as cryptographic memory keys (not just limited to biotech).
-Registration of a certain threshold of cryptographic memory keys - a number which is predetermined at the time of the `RFP` creation - unlocks a copyright license to the `LIC[x]` sub-network memory.
+The `permissionlessLicense` protocol allows for global trade of any dataset or IP, that has scarcity properties, as cryptographic license keys (not just limited to biotech).
+Registration of a certain threshold of cryptographic license keys - a number which is predetermined at the time of the `RFP` creation - unlocks a copyright license to the `LIC[x]` sub-network license.
 This allows for a license to be highly available, fungible and auditable as it is a datapoint on a blockchain.

 The party who registers the threshold of private keys now has a license to utilize and exploit the R&D data, e.g. completed Phase II clinical trial data, to potentially submit to the U.S. FDA for approval.
-The more scientifically advanced the R&D initiative, the greater the expected demand for its respective memory and therefore `LIC[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - more value will be required by one who desires a `permissionlessLicense` to achieve the `LIC[x]` memory threshold.
+The more scientifically advanced the R&D initiative, the greater the expected demand for its respective license and therefore `LIC[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - more value will be required by one who desires a `permissionlessLicense` to achieve the `LIC[x]` license threshold.

 For example, recent research has shown that Rapamycin, a generic small molecule in tablet form used prevent organ transplant rejection and to treat a rare lung disease, may have potent effects against aging.
 A researcher may create a modified release Rapamycin anti-aging formulation for Phase II clinical trials, leveraging extensive existing generic Rapamycin safety data in both animals and humans.
 The new formulation and successful clinical trial data enable copyrights for a new data set that comes with the data exclusivity periods previously mentioned.
 See Figure G: